Migraines

 More information on migraine diaries from Migraine Trust.

-What should I do when I have a migraine?
+What should I do if I have a migraine?

 Take painkillers at the earliest sign of a migraine, as these can prevent the onset of one.
 Soluble painkillers are absorbed by the body more quickly, so they might be a better choice.
 If this doesn’t prevent the migraine then most people find it best to lie down somewhere dark and quiet.
 Eating something can also help the symptoms.